We R Memory Keepers Sew Easy Tutorial – Bible Art Journaling Challenge Lesson 23

 Hello Everyone!
-Welcome to week 23 of my Bible Art Journaling Challenge!
+Welcome to lesson 23 of my Bible Art Journaling Challenge!
 Every week I try to listen in to what God is wanting to say to those participating in this challenge.
 The art tutorials and supplies are then chosen to best depict what I believe He most wants communicated on our journey together.

 This week I am SO excited to be sharing a super easy and fun tutorial to SEW in your Bible!
 YES, you can sew in your Bible!
 You can even leave your sewing machines to one side today.
 Well, you could pull out the sewing machine if you want, but today I’m showing you how to sew, with no experience and no sewing machine!
 What’s not to love about this!?!
 Could NOT be easier or more fun as you dig in to God’s Word with me today.
 Let’s start with my video and do stay for all the juicy fun below afterwards! 🙂 I want to talk with you about creativity among God’s people through history and this is an AMAZING topic!